The Top 10 Ways to Find the Best Local Hikes

 For any of us who love the idea of hiking and adventure, it all begins with our local hikes.
 The best local hikes we find near our homes provide us with so much joy and satisfaction, helping grow our passion for hiking.
 Local hikes are also a great way to prepare us for longer and more challenging international hikes.
 Many people do not realize that often there are incredible hiking, trekking, and walking opportunities in nature right near our backyard.
 These hikes are close by, convenient, and can be a great place to train, meet new friends, and connect with nature.

-Before we get started on the steps to finding the perfect hike for you, ask yourself a few questions:
+Before I get started on the steps to finding the perfect hike for you, ask yourself a few questions:

 - How familiar and comfortable are you with hiking?
 Think about your pace, your fitness levels, and your comfort with going off the beaten track.
 If you aren’t at a great fitness level, keep this in mind.
 Particularly if there is an amount of climbing or elevation to contend with in your local area – and even if a trail is recommended as the best local hike!